 Set in five acres of grounds on the edge of the Royal Mile and in walking distance of the Queen’s official residence, Windsor Castle, it only seems befitting that the school should embrace its royal heritage roots as it steps forward into 2018.

-After many months of waiting for approval of a planning application, Brigidine School in Windsor is pleased and excited to reveal that permission has been granted for change of use of part first and second floor rooms in its Queensmead main school building.
+After many months of waiting for approval of a planning application, Queensmead School Windsor is pleased and excited to reveal that permission has been granted for change of use of part first and second floor rooms in its Queensmead main school building.
 The approved planning will enable the building of new and modern student accommodation with associated bathrooms and common rooms.

 It is envisaged that once renovations have been completed, senior girls will be able to board at the school, giving local and international students alike, the opportunity to experience living away from home with a degree of responsibility and independence.
 The renovations will also see a number of age appropriate common rooms being built; giving students defined areas to study in outside of the classroom setting alongside comfortable areas to socialise in with their peers.